-Taking gelatin internally provides the body the building blocks to build great skin, hair and nails from the inside out and helps reduce wrinkles and stretch marks, as I’ve found since mine are dimensioning the more I take it.
+Taking gelatin internally provides the body with the building blocks it needs to build great skin, hair, and nails from the inside out.
+And it helps reduce wrinkles and stretch marks, as I’ve found since mine are diminishing the more I take it.

 7. Digestive Aid

 Do you have constipation or digestive issues?
 Gelatin might help!

 Nourishing Traditions and much of the information I’ve read from the Weston A. Price Foundation recommends Gelatin (usually in the form of bone broth) as a digestive aid, as it can soothe and help heal the digestive tract.
 I’ve noticed tremendous benefits in our son who we put on the GAPS protocol, and I’ve also seen daily intake helps keep bowels smooth and regular.

 Gelatin also provides the building blocks for healthy joints and people with arthritis, joint injuries, or joint pain might notice a substantial difference from incorporating gelatin rich foods and supplements.
 Even WebMD talks about the joint uses of Gelatin: